 }

-@Step("Nested annotated step with global parameter [{this.GLOBAL_PARAMETER}]")
+@Step("Nested annotated step with a global parameter [{this.GLOBAL_PARAMETER}]")

 public void nestedAnnotatedStep() {